 Continuous Improvement Matrix

-At a very high level, the Continuous Improvement Matrix is used in the context of business, process improvement.
+At a very high level, the Continuous Improvement Matrix is used in the context of business, management, strategy.

 Continuous Improvement Matrix quadrant descriptions, including examples